Instant Pot Hoppin’ John – create this classic Low country dish in next to no time in your pressure cooker!

 This post contains affiliate links

-What are the ingredients for Pressure Cooker Hoppin’ John?
+What are the ingredients for Instant Pot Hoppin’ John?

 The main ingredients for Southern Style pressure cooker Hoppin’ John are typically rice, peas of some kind, usually black eyed peas or field peas, and some type of smoky salty meat to flavor the peas as they cook, such as ham hock or smoked turkey leg.